-The timestamping unit of the syn1588[®] Clock_M IP Core used in the syn1588[®] PCIe NIC allows detecting two independent classes of Ethernet packets in both receive and transmit direction respectively.
-One packet class in each direction is used for detecting PTP packets and thus used by the syn1588[®] PTP Stack.
-The second timestamping unit may be used by the application software to detect an arbitrary class of Ethernet packets in each direction and draw a timestamp upon transmission or reception of a packet meeting the user defined filter condition.
+There are two timestamping units within every syn1588® PCle NIC which allows detecting two independent classes of Ethernet packets in both receive and transmit direction respectively.
+One set of timestamping units is used for detecting PTP packets and thus solely used by the syn1588® PTP Stack.
+The second timestamping units may be used by the application software to detect an arbitrary class of Ethernet packets in each direction and draw a timestamp upon transmission or reception of a packet meeting the user defined filter condition.